comp-music-lab/manyvoices3/README.md

 PS.
 You may need to cut the overlap or slience manully when combing audios.

-Praat script of merging audios of same speakers will come soon.
+Praat script of merging audios of same speakers will **come soon**.

 ## 🧪 F0 elicitation
 F0 is extracted based on the pYIN algorithm, estimating one f0 point every 0.005 seconds.